A’s waste late lead to Royals, lead over Tampa Bay down to 1

 Phillips homered on a 2-0 fastball from Hendriks (4-3) with one out in the ninth, Hendriks’ sixth blown save in 28 chances.

+“Ball was down the middle to Phillips and Mondesi hit a pretty good pitch the other way for a double,” Melvin said.
+“He’s been absolutely fantastic for us.
+Every now and then you’re going to blow a save.”

-Whit Merrifield reached when center fielder Ramón Laureano allowed his drive to pop out of the pocket of his glove at the front of the warning track for an error.
+Whit Merrifield reached when Laureano allowed his drive to pop out of the pocket of his glove at the front of the warning track for an error.
 Mondesi sliced an opposite-field double to left.

+“Just looked like he turned around and once he turned back around he just picked it up a little late,” Melvin said.

 Marcus Semien singled leading off the bottom half for Oakland but Ian Kennedy retired his next three batters for his 30th save in 35 chances, giving the Royals’ Ned Yost his 1,200th win in 16 seasons as a major league manager.

+Kennedy struck out Chad Pinder to end it.
+Pinder had replaced Olson in the batting order.

 At 56-95, the Royals are trying to avoid their second straight 100-loss season.

 Jorge Soler homered leading off the fourth, tying injured Los Angeles Angels star Mike Trout for the AL lead with his 45th home run.